lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-captcha-only-make-your-users-do-it-once.markdown

 Ask me once really does mean just once.
 Some of you reading this article may not consider this next scenario.

 Even if I fail a validation rule on the form, but successfully complete the CAPTCHA, don't reload the sodding form with another CAPTCHA.
 Check if the user has successfully completed the CAPTCHA, and simply flag their session as being human so they are never prompted to fill out a CAPTCHA on the current form, or on any form, from then on.

-It really isn't that much extra effort, but makes a big difference on forms where you have to pick a username that no one else has picked.
+It really isn't that much extra effort, but makes a big difference on forms where you may have to fill them out several times because you have to pick a username that no one else has picked.